andreafalletti/hyprland-/Dwindle-Layout.md

 `togglegroup` - toggles the current window and its siblings (recursively) into a group - params: none

 `changegroupactive` - switches to the next window in a group. - params: none

+`togglesplit` - toggles the split (top/side) of the current window - params: none